vikasmalhotra08/DataScience/bikeshare-master/bikeshare-master/scrapers/README.md

 - `crontab.example` is an example version of the crontab we use to run these scrapers continously and keep our database up to date.

-More info can be found in the [data section of the wiki](https://github.com/dssg/bikeshare/wiki/data).